Peter Hounam: Mordechai Vanunu Case

 He is most famous for his role in the case of Mordechai Vanunu, Israeli nuclear technician who revealed Israel's secret nuclear bomb programme.
 Hounam's interview with Vanunu appeared in the Sunday Times in 1986.

 In April 2004, Hounam traveled to Israel for Vanunu's release from prison on 21 April 2004.
 Vanunu had spent 18 years in Israeli jails, following his abduction from England (via Italy) by the Mossad in 1986.

+USS Liberty incident

+Hounam helped produce the 2002 BBC documentary Dead in the Water, which delves into the background of the 1967 Israeli attack on the USS Liberty.
+The documentary suggests that the attack was a deliberately-staged false flag operation meant to catapult the United States into the ongoing Six-Day War on Israel’s side by sinking the Liberty and blaming the attack on Egypt.
+Interviews include former U.S. Secretary of Defense Robert McNamara, former CIA Director Richard Helms, former head of the Israeli Navy Admiral Shlomo Errell, and many USS Liberty survivors, including Captain William L. McGonagle.

+Hounam continued to research the USS Liberty incident, which culminated in the 2003 publishing of the book Operation Cyanide: Why the Bombing of the USS Liberty Nearly Caused World War III, which expands on the false flag theory.

+Hounam also appeared in the 2020 docuseries Sacrificing Liberty, produced by TruNews, which features extensive interviews from USS Liberty survivors.